vsrinivas/fuchsia/development/hardware/pixelbook.md

 4. Enter 'chronos' as the user with a blank password
 5. Enable USB booting by running `sudo crossystem dev_boot_usb=1`
 6. (optional) Default to USB booting by running `sudo crossystem dev_default_boot=usb`.
+7. Plug the USB drive into the Pixelbook.
-7. Reboot by typing `sudo reboot`
+8. Reboot by typing `sudo reboot`
-8. On the "OS verification is OFF" screen press Ctrl+U to bypass the timeout and boot from USB immediately.
+9. On the "OS verification is OFF" screen press Ctrl+U to bypass the timeout and boot from USB immediately.
 (See [Tips and Tricks](#tips-and-tricks) for other short circuit options)